restorecommerce/charts/README.md

 ## Packaging and Releasing

-Packaging uses the [helm](https://helm.sh/) tool
+Packaging uses the [helm](https://helm.sh/) tool.

-Releasing uses the [chart-releaser](https://github.com/helm/chart-releaser) tool
+Releasing uses the [chart-releaser](https://github.com/helm/chart-releaser) tool.

-Both tasks are executed by CI/CD when a branch is merged into master
+Both tasks are executed by CI/CD when a branch is merged into `master` branch.

 ## Version upgrading

-Automatic upgrade script is available in `upgrade.py`
+Automatic upgrade script is available in `python3 upgrade.py`.

-First install all necessary packages via `pip3 install -r requirements.txt`
+First install all necessary packages via `pip3 install -r requirements.txt`.